touraye/under-doz/101-programming/L101-the-way-we-program.md

 # The Way We Program

-Thinking like a computer scientist, these way of thinking combine some of the best features of mathematics, engineering, and natural science.
+Thinking like a computer scientist, this way of thinking combine some of the best features of mathematics, engineering, and natural science.

 **Think like a mathematician:**